-My overall finding is that less fractionalized villages saw better economic outcomes, largely due to better collective action.

-First, homogeneous villages that gained access to the new Namhae bridge achieved higher agricultural productivity growth than both heterogeneous villages and other homogeneous villages that did not have access to the bridge.
+My overall finding is that less fractionalized villages saw better economic outcomes, largely due to faster technology adoption and better collective action.
+Homogeneous villages that gained access to the new bridge achieved higher agricultural productivity growth than both heterogeneous villages and other homogeneous villages that did not have access to the bridge.
 This higher growth was driven by faster technology adoption and the use of fertilizers.